Choosing the right plasterer

 Arm yourself with some basic knowledge first

 Try to learn a few rules about plastering yourself, right at the beginning of the process.
-If you have a basic understanding of what your job is likely to involve, you’ll be much more able to ask pertinent questions of the tradesmen you’re thinking about hiring.
+If you have a basic understanding of what your job is likely to involve, you’ll be much more able to ask pertinent questions of the tradesperson you’re thinking about hiring.

 Kieran Wilson - of Grade A Plastering - has been a MyBuilder member since 2009.
 He’s been plastering since he was 17, and has been positively reviewed over 160 times on the site.
 Kieran explains: